-We included all randomized women and their fetuses/ infants and performed all analyses on an intention-to-treat basis.
-For outcomes dealing with gestational age at delivery, the unit of analysis was the pregnancy, whereas for perinatal outcomes, the unit of analysis was the fetus/neonate.
-IPD were combined in a two-stage approach in which outcomes were analyzed in the original trial and then summary statistics were generated using standard summary data meta-analysis techniques to give an overall measure of effect (pooled RR with 95% CI)50.
-Heterogeneity of the results among studies was tested51 with the quantity I^2 .
-We pooled results from individual studies using a fixed-effect model if substantial statistical heterogeneity was not present (< 50%).
-If I^2 values were $\geq 50\%$, a random-effects model was used to pool data across studies.
+We included all randomized women and their fetuses/infants and performed all analyses on an intention-to-treat basis.
+For outcomes dealing with gestational age at birth, the unit of analysis was the pregnancy, whereas for perinatal outcomes, the unit of analysis was the fetus/neonate.
+Data from individual patients were combined in a 2-stage approach in which outcomes were analyzed in the original trial and then summary statistics were generated using standard summary data meta-analysis techniques to give an overall measure of effect (pooled RR with 95% CI).50 Heterogeneity of the results among studies was tested with the quantity $l^{2.51}$ We pooled results from individual studies using a fixed-effect model if substantial statistical heterogeneity was not present (<50%).
+If l^2 values were ≥50%, a random effects model was used to pool data across studies.
 For adverse perinatal outcomes, we estimated pooled RRs using analytical methods that assumed independence between neonates.
-However, to avoid incorrect conclusions due to the non-independence of newborns from twin gestations, we also used a generalized linear model with generalized estimating equations to estimate parameters while controlling for cluster correlations $^{52-54}$.
-The number needed to treat for benefit or harm, with a 95% CI, was calculated for outcomes for which there was a statistically significant reduction or increase in risk difference based on control event rates in the trials55.
+However, to avoid incorrect conclusions due to the non-independence of newborns from twin gestations, we also used a generalized linear model with generalized estimating equations to estimate parameters while controlling for cluster correlations.52-54 The number needed to treat (NNT) for benefit or harm with the 95% CI was calculated for outcomes for which there was a statistically significant reduction or increase in risk difference based on control event rates in the trials.55

-Subgroup analyses were performed to evaluate the effect of vaginal progesterone according to CL (<10, 10-20 and 21-25 mm), daily dose of vaginal progesterone (100, 200 and 400 mg) and obstetric history (no previous spontaneous preterm birth < 37 weeks' gestation and at least one previous spontaneous preterm birth < 37 weeks' gestation).
-A test for interaction between the treatment and subgroups was performed to examine whether treatment effects differed among subgroups $^{56-58}$.
-An interaction P-value ≥ 0.05 was considered to indicate that the effect of treatment did not differ significantly among subgroups.
-We planned to carry out sensitivity analyses to explore the effect of trial quality assessed by allocation concealment and random sequence generation (considering selection bias) and blinding (considering performance and detection biases), with studies rated as 'high risk of bias' or 'unclear risk of bias' for these domains being excluded from the analyses in order to assess whether this made any difference to the overall result.
-Subgroup and sensitivity analyses were only performed for the primary outcome of preterm birth < 33 weeks' gestation and for the secondary outcome of neonatal death.
+Subgroup analyses were performed to evaluate the effect of vaginal progesterone by CL (<10, 10-20, and 21-25 mm), daily dose of vaginal progesterone (100, 200, and 400 mg), and obstetrical history (no previous spontaneous preterm birth <37 weeks and at least 1 previous spontaneous preterm birth <37 weeks).
+A test for interaction between the treatment and subgroups was performed to examine whether treatment effects differed among subgroups.56-58 An interaction P-value \geq 0.05 was considered to indicate that the effect of treatment did not differ significantly among subgroups.
+We planned to carry out sensitivity analyses to explore the effect of trial quality assessed by allocation concealment and random sequence generation (considering selection bias) and blinding (considering performance and detection biases), with studies rated as "high risk of bias" or "unclear risk of bias" for these domains being excluded from the analyses in order to assess whether this made any difference to the overall result.
+Subgroup and sensitivity analyses were only performed for the primary outcome of preterm birth <33 weeks of gestation and for the secondary outcome of neonatal death.
 We also planned to explore potential sources of heterogeneity and to assess publication and related biases if at least 10 studies were included in a meta-analysis, but these analyses were not undertaken due to the limited number of trials included in the review.